 As a part of these reforms, in 2002 Mayor Marc Morial initiated a Police-Civilian Review Taskforce whose mission was to evaluate the creation of a citizen review board to consider complaints against police officers.
 This taskforce included public safety advocates and community leaders as well as New Orleans’ current Police Superintendent, Warren Riley.
 It met 12 times over 15 months and researched over 100 US cities with some form of civilian oversight of police.
 Their research found that the oversight model with the best success rate is a police monitor.
 Creation of an Independent Police Monitor’s Office was the Taskforce’s number one recommendation to improve police-community relations.

 On July 10, 2008, the ordinance creating the Independent Police Monitor’s Office was passed unanimously by the New Orleans City Council and signed into law by Mayor C. Ray Nagin on July 18, 2008.
-On August 10, 2009, the first Police Monitor and Deputy Monitor were appointed, and the OIPM began operations period.
+On October 4, 2008, New Orleans voters overwhelmingly made the office permanent by enshrining the authority for the office in the charter.
+On August 11, 2009, the first Police Monitor and Deputy Monitor were appointed, and the OIPM began operations period.

 History of Police Oversight